 Meia Dúzia is quite a peculiar addiction to this article of shopping in Porto as it is solely dedicated to selling… jams.

+That’s right: it produces and sells jams made with fruits and vegetables.
 However, although the product they sell is a classic staple, they chose to sell it in a completely unusual package: each fruit has a tube of different color, each color a distinct flavor.

 Chocolataria Equador